 Effective human resources management is vital to an organization's success.
-Lasell's Human Resources Management concentration imparts critical learning and preparation, paving the way for graduates to recruit, train, and lead the workforces of the future.
+Lasell's Master of Science in Human Resources imparts critical learning and preparation, paving the way for graduates to recruit, train, and lead the workforces of the future.

 Gain the knowledge and experience to manage a dynamic workplace